The focus on the Cheltenham Festival has never been more intense than it is currently among horse racing fans.

 |14:10 UK Time||Brown Advisory Novices' Chase|

 |14:50 UK Time||Coral Cup|

 |16:10 UK Time||Cross Country Chase|

 |17:30 UK Time||Champion Bumper|

 Perhaps the most exciting horse of the week, Bob Olinger, will capture the headlines on day three at this season’s Cheltenham Festival.
-The Irish novice chasing star will bid to win at back-to-back Cheltenham races this year as the favourite for the Turners Novices’ Chase where he could face the up and coming Willie Mullins star Galopin Des Champs in an almighty clash.
+The Irish novice chasing star will bid to win at back-to-back Cheltenham races this year as the favourite for the Turners Novices’ Chase with Irish Betting Sites where he could face the up and coming Willie Mullins star Galopin Des Champs in an almighty clash.
 It would be fitting, of course, as it is St Patrick’s Thursday and the themes of the day will be green, Guinness and Ireland.

 The Ryanair Chase looks set for a repeat result, too, with Willie Mullins’ Allaho, and the Stayers’ Hurdle will feature the likes of Thyme Hill and last year’s winner for Ireland, Flooring Porter, with contenders including former Festival winners, Champ and Klassical Dream.
 With the novice mares on display and the handicappers out in force in the gruelling test of a Kim Muir Chase and the Pertemps Final, a little bit of everything is guaranteed for those at the track and those watching from afar.